UESTC-nnLab/STME/README.md

 ```
 ## Results

-- PR curve on DAUB and IRDST datasets.
+- PR curve on ITSDT-15K and IRDST datasets.
 - We provide the results on [ITSDT-15K](./readme/ITDST_results) and [IRDST](./readme/IRDST_results), and you can plot them using Python.

 <img src="/readme/ITSDT_PR.jpg" width="500px">